 Cities have long been the engines of social and economic change.
-Today, large urban centers in the industrialized world continue to grow and develop in ways that challenge the abilities of established local governments to deal with emerging social and economic issues.
-How contemporary social and economic change in cities affects city politics at the local level is the central theme of this course.
+Today, large urban centers are growing and developing in ways that challenge the abilities of established local governments to deal with new social and economic issues.
+How social and economic change affects city politics at the local level is the central theme of this course.
 How are urban societies and economies affected by globalization, and what can local governments do about it?
-How can local governments address urban social inequality?
-What challenges does the increasing ethno-racial diversity of many Western cities bring, and how can they be addressed?
-These are some of the questions that we will be discussing in this course.
+How can local governments govern when they lack the powers and resources to do so on their own?
+How can rapidly growing, changing cities keep up with the need for new infrastructure?
+Can urban politics help overcome social and economic divisions among residents?
+These are the kinds of questions that we will be discussing in this course.

-The primary focus of the course is on cities in Canada and the United States, with some mention of cities in Western Europe; but the floor is certainly open for discussion of cities in other parts of the world as well.
+The primary focus of the course is on cities in Canada and the United States; but the floor is certainly open for discussion of cities in other parts of the world as well, as we may focus explicitly on cities in other parts of the world in the second half of the course.